DARZALEX® (daratumumab) Patient Support

 WARNINGS AND PRECAUTIONS

 Pre-medicate patients with antihistamines, antipyretics, and corticosteroids.
 Frequently monitor patients during the entire infusion.
-Interrupt infusion for reactions of any severity and institute medical management as needed.
-Permanently discontinue therapy if an anaphylactic reaction or life-threatening (Grade 4) reaction occurs and institute appropriate emergency care.
+Interrupt DARZALEX® infusion for reactions of any severity and institute medical management as needed.
+Permanently discontinue DARZALEX® therapy if an anaphylactic reaction or life-threatening (Grade 4) reaction occurs and institute appropriate emergency care.
 For patients with Grade 1, 2, or 3 reactions, reduce the infusion rate when re-starting the infusion.

-To reduce the risk of delayed infusion reactions, administer oral corticosteroids to all patients following DARZALEX® infusions.
+To reduce the risk of delayed infusion-related reactions, administer oral corticosteroids to all patients following DARZALEX® infusions.
 Patients with a history of chronic obstructive pulmonary disease may require additional post-infusion medications to manage respiratory complications.
 Consider prescribing short- and long-acting bronchodilators and inhaled corticosteroids for patients with chronic obstructive pulmonary disease.

 Daratumumab binds to CD38 on red blood cells (RBCs) and results in a positive indirect antiglobulin test (indirect Coombs test).
 Daratumumab-mediated positive indirect antiglobulin test may persist for up to 6 months after the last daratumumab infusion.
 Daratumumab bound to RBCs masks detection of antibodies to minor antigens in the patient’s serum.
 The determination of a patient’s ABO and Rh blood type is not impacted.
 Notify blood transfusion centers of this interference with serological testing and inform blood banks that a patient has received DARZALEX®.
 Type and screen patients prior to starting DARZALEX®.

-Neutropenia – DARZALEX® may increase neutropenia induced by background therapy.
+DARZALEX® may increase neutropenia and thrombocytopenia induced by background therapy.
 Monitor complete blood cell counts periodically during treatment according to manufacturer’s prescribing information for background therapies.
 Monitor patients with neutropenia for signs of infection.
-DARZALEX® dose delay may be required to allow recovery of neutrophils.
-No dose reduction of DARZALEX® is recommended.
-Consider supportive care with growth factors.
+Consider withholding DARZALEX® until recovery of neutrophils or for recovery of platelets.

 Daratumumab is a human immunoglobulin G (IgG) kappa monoclonal antibody that can be detected on both the serum protein electrophoresis (SPE) and immunofixation (IFE) assays used for the clinical monitoring of endogenous M-protein.
 This interference can impact the determination of complete response and of disease progression in some patients with IgG kappa myeloma protein.